yanbuatois/discord-js-command-client/README.md

 `npm install discord-js-command-manager`

 # Getting started
 This module is pretty simple to use.
-You need first to install it.
-Then, the usage is same as Discord.js bot, but with the CommandClient class from this module, replacing the Client class from the Discord.js module.
-You can pass the command's prefix in parameter to the bot.
-By default, it's `!`.
+First, you need to install it.
+Its use is similar to Discord.js with the CommandClient class, replacing the Client class from the Discord.js module.
+You can pass the command's prefix as a parameter when creating the bot.
+Default prefix is `!`.
 ```javascript
 const {CommandClient} = require('discord-js-command-manager');